camptocamp/gtimelog2odoo/README.md

 ## Roadmap

-* FIX past week number handling: as of today you have to use week number -1
-* Log warnings if an entry does not match a card on JIRA
 * Check if conflicting worklogs could be updated instead of deleting and recreating them
 * Update the remaining estimate on the Jira task instead of setting it to 0
-* Improve GTimeLog entry parsing
 * Optimize logs aggregation
 * Better error management
 * Build a package